kristofer-rivera/classification-project/README.md

 - They have a one or two year contract

 ### Can we predict churn?
-- ##### Best model was a Decision Tree using all features but I belive it was overfit.
-The model I recommend is a random forest using the top 5 features.
+- ##### Best model was a logistic regression model using all features but I belive it was overfit.
+The model I recommend is another logistic regression using only the top 5 drivers of churn as features.
+Using this model helps reduce the risk of overfitting.
-- #### Using my recommended model, we can predict with 92% accuracy whether or not a customer will churn.
+- #### Using my recommended model, we can predict with 76% accuracy whether or not a customer will churn.

 ### Data dictionary